On the derivation of mean-field percolation critical exponents from the triangle condition: Introduction

 Note that \cref{prop:chi_diff_ineq} does \emph{not} require unimodularity.

 The inequality $A_\beta \leq \nabla_\beta^2$ of \cref{prop:triangle_comparison} follows easily from the fact that $T_\beta$ is positive definite \cite[Lemma 3.3]{MR762034} and hence that the maximal entries of $T_\beta^3$ lie on its diagonal.
 The inequality $B_\beta\leq A_\beta$ holds for rather more subtle reasons, but is also a consequence of $T_\beta$ being positive definite.
-In the case $G=\Z^d$ this inequality admits a relatively straightforward proof by Fourier analysis, which is given at the beginning of \cref{sec:linear_algebra}.
-The general proof of \cref{prop:triangle_comparison} uses some interesting and (in our view) rather obscure facts about positive definite matrices which we review and develop in the remainder of \cref{sec:linear_algebra}.
-We are optimistic that the techniques developed in \cref{sec:linear_algebra} may find further applications to probability theory in the future, perhaps to the problem of implementing the lace expansion \cite{MR2239599} in non-Euclidean settings.
+For Euclidean and hierarchical lattices this inequality admits a relatively straightforward proof by Fourier analysis, which is given at the end of \cref{sec:mainproof}.
+The general proof of \cref{prop:triangle_comparison} uses some interesting and (in our view) rather obscure facts about positive definite matrices; since this is somewhat tangential to the rest of the paper we defer the full proof, along with the exposition of the relevant linear-algebraic concepts, to \Cref{sec:linear_algebra}.
+We are optimistic that the techniques developed in this appendix may find further applications to probability theory and statistical physics in the future, perhaps to the problem of implementing the lace expansion \cite{MR2239599} in non-Euclidean settings.